Automatic number plate recognition (ANPR) technology not to be underestimated

 Drivers who have been caught once seen as likely to reoffend

 All Australian drivers need to be aware of the power of ANPR technology.
 The fact is that if you are caught drink driving, drug driving, or driving while disqualified or unlicensed, then the police seem to think you may do it again – but maybe not in your car.

 So, the system is updated with all the details of your conviction, the vehicle you were driving and the details of all vehicles registered to the same address as you.
 Ping!
 Ping!
 Ping!
-You may be caught out, or those driving the other vehicles may be selected for RBT based on the ANPR.
+You may be caught out, or those driving the other vehicles may be selected for random breath testing (RBT) based on the ANPR.